mia-platform/integration-connector-agent/docs/sources/40_azure_activity_log_event_hub.md

 ## Microsoft Azure Setup

-To use this source type, yiy need to configure your Microsoft Azure subscription so that all the activity logs tracked in the Monitor section of your subscription are being sent to an Event Hub.
+To use this source type, you need to configure your Microsoft Azure subscription so that all the activity logs tracked in the Monitor section of your subscription are being sent to an Event Hub.